Pablorossl/PassFort/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.
+If you have suggestions, bug reports, or improvements, please open an issue or submit a pull request.

 ---

 ## 📧 Contact

-Would you like the documentation in English or do you have any questions?
+Questions or need documentation in another language?
-Feel free to reach out at **prosaleslzn@gmail.com** or **rosales.pablo1@icloud.com**.
+Contact: **prosaleslzn@gmail.com** or **rosales.pablo1@icloud.com**